Interdisciplinary Centre Luxembourg Centre for Systems Biomedicine (LCSB)

 Bioinformatics and data science education

-Data science is an hybrid field that relies on computer science, statistics and analytical science.
+Data science is a hybrid field that relies on computer science, statistics and analytical science.
 By now, it is at the core of the scientific process.
-The students from the Master in Data Science will strengthen Luxembourg’s work force in general and some will contribute to biomedical research.
+The students from the Master in Data Science will strengthen Luxembourg’s workforce in general and some will contribute to biomedical research.

 Research scientist and lecturer